golang-design/research/content/posts/ultimate-channel.md

 // If the given size is zero, the returned channel is an unbuffered channel.
 // If the given size is -1, the returned an unbounded channel contains an
+// internal buffer with infinite capacity.
+//
-// internal buffer with infinite capacity. func MakeChan[T any](size int) (chan<- T, <-chan T) {
+// Warning: this implementation can be easily misuse, see discussion below func MakeChan[T any](size int) (chan<- T, <-chan T) {
 	switch {
 	case size == 0: